cvocp/cvocp/README.md

 ## sukhotin.py

-Python module that implements Sukhotin's algorithm.
+Python module that implements Sukhotin's algorithm, based on the description by Jacques Guy in: Guy, J. (1991).
+Vowel Identification: an old (but good) algorithm.

 ## run503.py